 Nets fall to Nuggets in Denver

 Denver improved to 33-3 at the Pepsi Center this season, the best home record in the league, and hit the 50-win mark for the fifth time in the last five full seasons.

-Wilson Chandler had 16 points and Corey Brewer and Kosta Koufos added 13 points apiece for the Nuggets, who are one win shy of matching their longest home winning streak since Jan.
-28-April 20, 1989, despite missing injured point guard Ty Lawson.
+Wilson Chandler had 16 points, and Corey Brewer and Kosta Koufos added 13 points apiece for the Nuggets, who need one win to match their longest home winning streak, from Jan.
+28-April 20, 1989, despite missing Lawson.
 He was ruled out for the third time in four games after an exam Thursday of his strained heel also revealed a plantar fascia tear in his right foot.

-In a statement, the Nuggets said surgery was not needed and characterized Lawson's playing status as day to day.
+In a statement, the Nuggets said Lawson doesn't need surgery and that his playing status is day to day.

 Deron Williams scored 19 points for the Nets, who missed a chance for their team-record 21st road win of the season.
 Especially hurt by an off night at the free throw line - Brooklyn converted only 18 of 36 - the Nets lost to the Nuggets for the sixth straight time in Denver.

 Andray Blatche had 16 points and Reggie Evans added 15 points and 16 rebounds for the Nets, who are trying to finish a season with a winning road record for the first time in team history.